wooster-core/Documentation/OBS: Troubleshooting Guide.md

 **I want to zoom in/out more.**

-> Call the CoRE Consultants at 330-234-6564 or email us at core@wooster.edu.
+> Please contact the CoRE Consultants at core@wooster.edu.

 **The video stutters.**

 > Play video directly from the desktop instead of the USB drive.
 Sound playback issues may result from USB drives being too slow.
 This will manifest as video stuttering or appearing out of sync.
 Copy the .mp4 from the USB drive to the desktop and then open the .mp4 on the desktop.
-> If the problem persists, please call the CoRE Consultants at 33-234-6564 or email us at core@wooster.edu.
+> If the problem persists, email the CoRE Consultants at core@wooster.edu.

 ### Lights
 **The lights don’t turn on.**
+> Try ejecting the flashdrive and re-plugging it into the system.

-> Call the CoRE Consultants at 33-234-6564 or email us at core@wooster.edu.
+> If it still doesn’t work, email the CoRE Consultants at core@wooster.edu.

 **The lights don’t turn off.**

+> Try ejecting the flashdrive and re-plugging it into the system.
-> Call the CoRE Consultants at 33-234-6564 or email us at core@wooster.edu.
+> If it still doesn’t work, email the CoRE Consultants at core@wooster.edu.

 **Nothing happens when the USB Drive is plugged in.**

+> Try ejecting the flashdrive and re-plugging it into the system.
-> Call the CoRE Consultants at 33-234-6564 or email us at core@wooster.edu.
+> If it still doesn’t work, email the CoRE Consultants at core@wooster.edu.